-The art of happiness: 8 morning habits of joyful people who always move forward in life
+The art of happiness: 8 morning habits of joyful people who often move forward in life

 Mornings shape the tone of our entire day.
 While some people drag themselves out of bed feeling overwhelmed before the day even begins, others rise with a quiet determination and lightness of spirit.
 These are the people who move forward in life—not necessarily with grand ambition, but with steady purpose and real joy.